William Stewart Rose: Works

 Rose's major work was the translation of the Orlando Furioso of Ariosto, into English verse with notes, that he made in the years 1823 to 1831.
 The publisher John Murray II, seeing the success of Beppo as setting a new literary trend, commissioned the work, on which Rose had already made a start, for part publication.
 There was a later edition in the Bohn Library (1864, 2 vols.).
 Margaret Fuller told Charles Sumner in the 1840s that Rose's translation, better than the one he had been reading by John Hoole, was in fact the best.
 A modern view calls it "lumpen and over-literal", and it is not preferred to the Elizabethan version of John Harington.

-The Court and Parliament of Beasts (1819), was a free verse translation from Gli Animale Parlanti of Giovanni Battista Casti.
+The Court and Parliament of Beasts (1819), was a free verse translation from Gli Animali Parlanti of Giovanni Battista Casti.
 Philip Hobsbaum in the Oxford Dictionary of National Biography called this animal tale Rose's main claim to critical attention.
 It is divided into seven cantos, each prefaced by a personal dedication.
 The dedications were addressed, in order, to: Ugo Foscolo; John Hookham Frere (called "our British Berni"); his Hampshire house Gundimore; Henry Hallam; Bartholomew Frere; Sir Robert Ainslie, 1st Baronet; and Walter Scott.
 The 1819 edition by John Murray was preceded by a limited one, by William Bulmer (1816), which Rose may have shown Byron who knew the work by 1818.